 A new St Ninian’s School was opened on 13 September 1932 and the main body of the present church was built and formerly consecrated on 28th May 1933.
 Designed by Sir Giles Gilbert Scott, the church was never completed to the original plan due to the outbreak of WW II.
 Monsignor Miley served the parish till his death in 1938 and there have been ten parish priests faithfully working in the community since then.

 The church was extensively renovated in the mid 1990s and a section of the nave was altered to serve as a hall.
 This is used for parish socials, meetings and coffee after Sunday Mass.
 In 2002 Marionville House, which previously had been the parish house was sold, and the Parish Priest is now resident in nearby 12 Marionville Drive.

-In the 111 years since its foundation the parish of St Ninian’s continues to be a vibrant centre of the local community and a witness to Christian values in the east of Edinburgh.
+In all the years since its foundation the parish of St Ninian’s continues to be a vibrant centre of the local community and a witness to Christian values in the east of Edinburgh.